easygoing0114/ComfyUI-easygoing-nodes/README.md

 Automatically replaces ComfyUI's built-in Text Encoder modules with enhanced versions that include:

 - **CLIP-G Improvements**: [Enhanced attention mask support and better tokenization](https://note.com/gentle_murre488/n/n12f2ecce1e00)
-- (HiDream Text Encoder) – an advanced encoder optimized for CPU efficiency and improved memory management
-  - Disabled by default because ComfyUI’s built-in `HiDream.py` has been updated.

-These replacements can be toggled on or off individually from ComfyUI's settings.
+The replacement can be toggled on or off individually from ComfyUI's settings.

 ### 🧩 CLIP Loaders